Myles Garrett: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Texas A&M Football Commitments".
+Rivals.
+Retrieved November 2, 2015.; "2014 Texas A & M College Football Recruiting Commits".
+Scout.
+Retrieved November 2, 2015.; "ESPN".
+ESPN.
+Retrieved November 2, 2015.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved November 2, 2015.; "2014 Team Ranking".
+Rivals.com.
+Retrieved November 2, 2015.;

 College career

 Freshman year

 Garrett came to Texas A&M as the #2 overall prospect in the nation.
 As a true freshman in 2014, Garrett broke the Aggies' freshman sack record of 5.5 in only six games.
 In only nine games, he broke Jadeveon Clowney's Southeastern Conference (SEC) freshman sack record of eight.
 Garrett finished the season with 11.5 sacks (second in the SEC), 53 total tackles, 14 tackles for loss, 10 quarterback hurries, and a blocked kick (which teammate Deshazor Everett returned for a touchdown against Auburn).
 He was a consensus Freshman All-American by USA Today and Freshman All-SEC selection.
 After the conclusion of the season, Garrett announced that he would undergo surgery to repair torn ligaments in his hand, an injury that occurred in the sixth game of the season, against Mississippi State.

 Sophomore year

 Garrett led the SEC with 12.5 sacks as a sophomore.
 He recorded 57 total tackles (36 solo), 19.5 tackles for loss, five forced fumbles, and a blocked punt (which came against Alabama).
 In addition, Garrett recorded his first interception, off his own-tipped ball, in the game against Ole Miss.
 The season earned Garrett a first-team All-American selection by the Walter Camp Football Foundation and the Football Writers Association of America.
-Garrett was the Bill Willis Award winner as the top defensive lineman.
+Garrett was the Bill Willis Trophy winner as the top defensive lineman.